Biomaterials Market Size and Growth

 The major global players in the biomaterials market include BASF SE, Evonik Industries AG, Royal DSM N.V., Corbion N.V., Zimmer Biomet Holdings, Inc., Medtronic plc, Stryker Corporation, Johnson & Johnson (DePuy Synthes), Smith & Nephew plc, Wright Medical Group N.V., and others.

-Industry Key Developments
+Industry Recent Developments

+Medtronic is advancing bioresorbable scaffolds and vascular graft materials for cardiac and peripheral interventions, reducing long-term complications associated with permanent implants.
 In April 2025, Covation Biomaterials LLC introduced CovationBio bioPTMEG, a sustainable alternative to petroleum-based polytetramethylene ether glycol (PTMEG), offering high performance with lower environmental impact.
 This bio-based alternative reduces reliance on non-renewable materials while maintaining durability and resilience in high-performance applications like spandex, polyurethanes, and thermoplastic elastomers.

 Market Scope